Trump warns of retaliation if Europe dumps US stocks and bonds

 Rep Thomas Massie (R-KY) speaks to reporters following a series of votes at the Capitol on March 11, 2025, in Washington, DC (Anna Moneymaker/Getty Images)

-Trump said that he would like to advance a reconciliation package but acknowledged the difficulty of passing a budget with a narrow Republican majority in the House.
+Trump said that he wanted to advance a reconciliation package but acknowledged the difficulty of passing a budget with a narrow Republican majority in the House.

-“It’s hard when you have a majority by three,” he said, singling out Republican Reps Thomas Massie and Rand Paul, who have previously broken with the party on major votes.
+“It’s hard when you have a majority by three,” he said, singling out Republican Reps Thomas Massie and Rand Paul, who had previously broken with the party on major votes.

 The president made the remarks while attending the World Economic Forum in Davos, where economic pressure, defense production and US relations with Europe dominated his public messaging.